who we are

 Petra Dreyer has been supporting company companions in her role as office manager since September 2013.
 In addition to her training as an industrial clerk, her qualifications in business administration and business management (Industry of Chamber and Commerce), she is distinguished by extensive management and professional experience.
 In recent years, she has been intensively engaged with supporting change processes.

-Christina Mölders has spent more than ten years examining the effect of respectful management and communication in business and politics.
-Her technical specialties lie in supporting change processes, particularly in the management and corporate culture of medium-sized companies.
+Christina Mölders has been engaged in the effects of respectful leadership and communication in business and politics for more than ten years.
+Her specialties lie in supporting change processes, particularly in the management and corporate culture of medium-sized companies.
 Previously, she headed the interdisciplinary research group RespectResearchGroup for four years; the group was distinguished as a ‘place in the land of ideas’.
 In addition, she worked as a freelancer in consulting projects concerning management culture and diversity, and as a psychological consultant.

-Christina Mölders studied psychology and journalism in Hamburg and is currently finishing her doctorate on the consequences of disrespectful communication in political altercations.
-She was granted doctoral scholarships by the University of Hamburg, the German National Academic Foundation and the Kühne Logistics University in this connection.
-She researched respectful management as well as management in the digitalised world at Università degli Studi di Trento and the Leuphana University of Lüneburg, published several specialist and practical articles, and held lectures for various target groups.
+Christina Mölders holds a doctorate in psychology (thesis: “Consequences of disrespectful communication in political debates”), having studied psychology and journalism.
+She investigated respectful management as well as management in the digitalised world at the University of Hamburg, Università degli Studi di Trento and the Leuphana University of Lüneburg, published several specialist and practical articles, and held lectures for various target groups.
+For her PhD, she received funding from the University of Hamburg, the German National Academic Foundation, and the Kühne Logistics University.

 Torsten Schumacher has 20 years of management consulting experience and has worked for three international consulting firms.
 Moreover, he was partner and managing director of Accenture, the largest consultancy in the world, for seven years and managed strategic consulting there in Germany, Austria and Switzerland.
 Since the beginning of his career, his specialties have encompassed the field of company and employee management as well as supporting cultural changes.
 His clients include international companies and medium-sized family enterprises.